JuliaImageRecon/ImagePhantoms.jl/README.md

 provides tools for working with software-defined image phantoms like the Shepp-Logan phantom.

+For each phantom shape,
+methods are available for computing samples of its image
+(using `phantom`),
+its Radon transform (2D) or X-ray line integrals (3D), (using `radon`), and its 2D or 3D Fourier transform
+(using `spectrum`).

+For explanations and examples
-For explanations see the documentation using the blue "docs" links above.
+see the documentation
+using the blue "docs" links above.